The worlds fastest gas turbine motorcycle is the MTT Y2K Superbike, powered by a helicopters turbine.

 Maybe one of these bikes could be hired out at a race track or a drag strip for those who wish to have a go on one.

 The engines only weigh one hundred and thirty pounds and they burn regular jet aircraft fuel, but a transformation to make the engine run on diesel is done to make the bike street legal.
 The superbike is not driven by turbine thrust as there is no afterburner, its power is actually converted so the superbike is driven by a chain or shaft.

-The MTT Superbike has only got two gears, but with over 425ft/lbs of shear torque no more are needed as the bike will idle, pull away and ride in first gear up to and over one hundred miles per hour then second gear can be used, with a redline of 6600 rpm,.
+The MTT Superbike has only got two gears, but with over 425ft/lbs of shear torque no more are needed as the bike will idle, pull away and ride in first gear up to and over 100 mph then second gear can be used, with a redline of 6600 rpm.